metamn/react/content/blog/on-function-signatures/index.md

 date: '2021-05-28'
 ---

-How to define default props and where to destructure them?
+How to define props, assign default values, and where to do the destructuring.

 <!--more-->